dougeby/IntuneDocs/intune/app-configuration-policies-use-android.md

     - **Enrollment type** - Select **Devices with enrollment**
 3. Select **Configuration settings**.
 4. For **Configuration settings format**, select **Use configuration designer**.
 5. Choose **Add**.
-A list of  available configuration settings are displayed.
+A list of  available configuration settings is displayed.
 The list includes:
     - **Configuration keys** - Name of the setting.
     - **Value type** - The setting that can be configured, for example **Boolean** or **String**.
     - **Description** - A description of the configuration setting.
 6. Select the checkboxes of settings you want to configure with this profile, and then click **OK**.
 7. A list of your selected settings is displayed with the available **Configuration value**.
 Specify a value for each setting, and then click **OK**.

-## Use JSON editor

 ## Use configuration designer